Table of Contents

 Chiang Mai Kitchen, High Street

-This Thai restaurant in Oxford had been on my radar for years and I finally got around to visiting in early 2022.
-Chiang Mai Kitchen is a cosy spot with white tablecloths and authentic Thai details like statues and artwork.
+This Thai restaurant in Oxford had been on my radar for years and, recently, I finally got around to visiting.
+Chiang Mai Kitchen is a cosy spot with authentic Thai details like statues and artwork.
 Upstairs, there are lots of 2 and 4-person tables and downstairs there’s a larger dining room which I believe can be booked for groups.

 They even have regional drinks like Thai tea, Chang beer and Thai wines (as well as other wines from around the world).
 So authentic!